 Real Connection Amid the Chatter

-Book Marketing Part 3—More Online Play
+Book Marketing Part 2—More Online Play

 By Rachelle Christensen

 Facebook—Previously we talked about getting an author page.
 If you have a personal page, keep it that way and utilize your author page for connecting with your readers.
-Facebook is #2 as of August 2013 for all websites worldwide.

 YouTube—Do you like to make videos, provide instruction, etc?
 If so, create your own YouTube channel and start gathering subscribers.
 If you have valuable content, this is another good forum.

 Wikipedia—Consider registering yourself on Wikipedia.
 I’m sure you’ve heard the old joke that Wikipedia is the last place you want find “facts,” but depending on the online presence you may have, it’s smart place to go so that you can get your own facts right.
+(There are a lot of rules about what you can and can’t do in terms of entries about yourself or your books on this forum, so read the rules.)

-LinkedIn—This is fast and easy to set up and you’ll connect with hundreds of people fairly quickly.
+LinkedIn—Mostly for professionals, and great for nonfiction authors and coaches, this is fast and easy to set up and you’ll connect with hundreds of people fairly quickly.
 It’s a good idea to set up your profile before someone else with your same/similar name sets one up.

 Instagram—Lots of people love sharing photos and connecting this way.
 If you enjoy this, then hop on board.